 Finance Planning for Expat Coaches

 Working as a Global Mobility Leader, I had a good paycheck.
 In Germany, I would even go grocery shopping in the “bio” shop Alnatura.
 My mother would say I could go shopping in a pharmacy.
 For me, this meant “quality of life.”
 I would not be stressed at the cashier on Saturday because five other people were in line behind me.
-Another reason I stopped learning more about finance planning, investments, and retirement savings when I was employed was because I had a bad relationship with money.
+Another reason I stopped learning more about finance planning, investments, and retirement savings when I was employed because I had a bad relationship with money.
+Money seemed “dirty” to me.

 Money stinks.
-It doesn’t make you happy, and when you have it, you don’t talk about it.
+It doesn’t make you happy, and you don’t talk about it when you have it.
 I had all sorts of relationship issues with fortune and with food.
 Over the years, through consulting and coaching, I have worked on my relationship to financial planning, and food planning came along with it.
-I feel ready to share my lessons learned with you and give you a few tips.
+I feel ready to share the lessons I have learned with you and give you a few tips.

 If you start as a business owner or feel you need to heal your relationship with money, this article is for you.
 You may also read this article if you are not a female founder but feel you need to get better with money.
 Let’s try to understand a few basics of Finance.